-HOUSTON — The first longshoremen strike in decades could shut down the container terminals in Houston and along the East Coast.
+HOUSTON — The first longshoremen strike in decades has shut down the container terminals in Houston and along the East Coast.

-The strike is expected to begin at 12:01 a.m.
-Tuesday and will halt operations at ports from Brownsville to Boston.
+The strike began at 12:01 a.m.
+Tuesday and halted operations at ports from Brownsville to Boston.
 Dockworkers want wage increases, better health benefits and other things from ports and ocean carriers.
-Experts said they're pretty confident the strike will happen and it's unknown how long it will last.
+Experts said it's unknown how long it will last.

 At the Bayport Terminal, the strike would affect the container cargo, not the oil and gas commodities Houston is known for.